 Why is RME better for independent creators?

 RME puts creators first.
-We don’t support market share payments that result in creators getting blind checks and not understanding their payments.
+We don’t support market share payments that result in the wrong people getting paid.
 We believe all creators should be paid what they deserve and understand what they are being paid for.
 RME will make sure independent creators aren’t being shortchanged, but are getting proper compensation and attribution for their work.

 Who can join RME?

 Currently, RME manages composition rights, but we’re on a mission to serve all rights for all creators.
 If you own audio, video, or image copyrights, please reach out on our contact page to join our waitlist.